chrisys/train-departure-display/README.md

 The fonts used were painstakingly put together by `DanielHartUK` and can be found on GitHub at https://github.com/DanielHartUK/Dot-Matrix-Typeface - A huge thanks for making that resource available!

 Thanks to [@jajasilver](https://github.com/jajsilver/UK-Train-Departure-Display-NRE) and [@MatthewAscough](https://github.com/MatthewAscough/UK-Train-Departure-Display-NRE) for forming the basis of the OpenLDBWS implementation.

+Thanks to [@cr3ative](https://github.com/cr3ative) and [@CalamityJames](https://github.com/CalamityJames) for the huge performance improvements and clean up in v0.5.0.